CarlosCana/TheHackingClass/README.md

-# README
+# The Hacking Class

-This README would normally document whatever steps are necessary to get the application up and running.
+A exo to learn how to manipulate Databases with Rails and ActiveRecord

-Things you may want to cover:
+Things you may want to know:

-* Ruby version
+* Ruby version 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version 5.2.0

+## The Exo

+To create a database of students that can sign to only one course.
+One course can have many students